 All of these factors combined make this savory herb bread recipe a must-try for anyone who loves delicious and wholesome bread.

-What is “quick bread”?
+What is quick bread?

 Quick bread is actually a culinary term for bread that is quicker to prepare because it calls for baking powder and/or baking soda instead of yeast as it’s leavening agent.
 Why does that make it faster?
 Well, because without yeast there’s no need to let the dough rest and rise, and no need to spend time kneading either.

-What’s in this Herb Quick Bread
+Savory Herb Quick Bread recipe ingredients

 Mom’s Herb Quick Bread is full of flavor and flecked with dark green bits from the addition of dried dill, oregano, basil and thyme.
 Fennel adds a subtle licorice flavor and buttermilk a slight tanginess.
 (If you don’t have buttermilk, I’ve included a substitute in the recipe.)
 The addition of cornmeal in place of some of the flour adds a bit of sweetness, reducing the need for added sugar.
 Just 2 tablespoons of honey!
 Sesame seeds on the top add a bit of texture, too.

 How to Make Herb Bread